jrhillae/AlienCSI_VM_JH/blogpost.md

               )
             )

- write.csv(app_species, 'all_species_network.csv')
+ write.table(all_species,
+            'all_species_network.csv',
+             row.names=FALSE,
+             col.names=FALSE)
  ```

 ## Intermetzo: taxonomic alignment with Nomer
 In order to create the Belgian network of _Vespa velutina_, we will only incorporate species that have been observed in Belgium since 2000 according to GBIF.
-To do this, we use [nomer](https://github.com/globalbioticinteractions/nomer) to obtain the GBIF specieskey of each species and then link this to taxonKeys mentioned within the [Belgian occurence cube](https://zenodo.org/record/7389450#.Y7c0QHbMJPY).
+To do this, we use [nomer](https://github.com/globalbioticinteractions/nomer) to obtain the GBIF speciesKey of each species and then link this to the speciesKeys mentioned within the [Belgian occurence cube](https://zenodo.org/record/7389450#.Y7c0QHbMJPY).
 There are multiple ways to obtain the GBIF taxonKey of a list of species (such as the function name_backbone from [rgbif](https://cran.r-project.org/web/packages/rgbif/index.html)) but for increased speed I here demonstrate how to apply nomer.

 Nomer is available as a linux package.
 So we return to the Linux command line to perform the following steps.
 First update and upgrade the repository before you install nomer: